FIWARE/tutorials.Custom-IoT-Agent/README.md

 It should be noted that, depending on your use case, it also may be necessary to create an additional middleware for communications purposes.
-In this example the _devices_ are capable of sending measures and listening and responding to commands directly on two separate comms channels.
+In this example the _devices_ are capable of sending measures and listening and responding to commands directly on two separate communication channels.
 A different paradigm is used within the [LoRaWAN](https://fiware-lorawan.readthedocs.io) and [OPC-UA](https://iotagent-opcua.readthedocs.io) IoT Agents where an HTTP middleware responds to the IoT Agent, and it is then responsible for converting the communications to the lower-level CoAP transport used by the devices.